chasmani/piecewise-regression/paper/paper.md

     y \approx \alpha x + c + \beta (x - \psi^{(0)}) H (x - \psi^{(0)}) - \beta (\psi - \psi^{(0)}) H(x - \psi^{(0)}) + \zeta \,.
 \end{equation}

 This is now a linear relationship and we can find a new breakpoint estimate, $\psi^{(1)}$, through linear regression.
 We iterate in this way until the breakpoint estimate converges, at which point we stop the algorithm.
-The same method is used with multiple breakpoints, taking a multivariate Taylor expansion around initial guesses for each of the breakpoints.
+This is the derivation for a single breakpoint.
+If considering multiple breakpoints, the same derivation is followed but instead using a multivariate Taylor expanstion around the initial guesses for the breakpoints.

 Muggeo's iterative algorithm is not guaranteed to converge on a globally optimal solution.
 Instead, it can converge to local optima or diverge.
-To address this limitation we also implement bootstrap restarting [@wood2001minimizing], again following Muggeo's approach [@muggeo2008segmented].
+To address this limitation, we also implement bootstrap restarting [@wood2001minimizing], again following Muggeo's approach [@muggeo2008segmented].
 The bootstrap restarting algorithm generates a non-parametric bootstrap of the data through resampling, which is then used to find new breakpoint values that may find a better global solution.
 This is repeated several times to escape local optima.

 # Features